daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 Python 3.8.3
 ```

-> Note that if you want to run Python interactively from the Git Bash terminal, you need to append the `-i` flag, so the full command would be `python -i`.
+> Note that if you want to run Python interactively from the Git Bash terminal, you need to prepend the `winpty` command, so the full command would be `winpty python`.
 Running just `python` works on other setups, but will freeze the Git Bash terminal.

 Let's also check the version of the `conda` package manager.
 If you type